 To maintain control and reduce errors, I enforced the DTAP flow (Development, Test, Acceptance, Production).
 This means every service and offering must first be created in Development instance.
 Then, a system administrator (or a dev) manually collects all related resources and moves them through the environments.
 While this approach ensures stability, it’s time-consuming and prone to human error.

-Here’s where a technical Product Owner can make a difference.
 Instead of relying on manual migration, I wrote a script that automatically adds all Service Builder assets to an update set.
 This simple automation keeps the DTAP process intact while giving the Product Owner full control over what moves to higher environments.
 I took help from the Add to Update Set Utility.

 Note: You can execute this script in Global but Service Builder runs in the DPM scope.
 You might have to declare Application Cross-scope access to be able to run this in the DPM scope.
 You can also run the script twice as a fix script in multiple application scope.